WIAA Washington State Debate Championships

 4) I do not read evidence unless challenged directly under the NSDA rules of evidence, and then only to determine the validity of the challenge.
 If I didn't hear it clearly, it didn't happen.
 If you think it's critical to your case, make absolutely sure I hear it.

-Overview: If you read nothing else, read this.
-I will most likely vote for the side who gives me the easiest path to vote for them.
+Overview: If you read nothing else, read this: I will most likely vote for the side who gives me the easiest path to vote for them.
 (By the way, this is true of just about every judge on the circuit, no matter their paradigm).
 Give me an unambiguous, articulate, simple way to pick your side up, and the ballot is yours.

 2) LD is Values Debate.
 It was created expressly as a counterpoint to Policy.
 I will reject plan text in LD.
 Period.

 4) A Criterion is the philosophical or logical approach/framework that, when applied to the resolution, establishes a hierarchy of values.
 If you choose not to offer one, then you agree to be measured by the standard your opponent offers.
+If neither offers one, then you're subject to my chosen criterion for the round in front of me.

 5) In the end, I will vote for the case that establishes, in the context of the resolution, their value to be superior by whatever criterion is the best choice within the round, supported by the arguments in the contentions offered.